 NelNet is contracted by the government to:

-- Take in and apply payments to student loans
+- Take in an apply payments to student loans

 - Administer the transfer of student loans

-- Process student loan programs, such as forgiveness, forbearance, and deferment
+- Process student loan programs, like forbearance, deferment, and certain loan forgiveness programs

-- Report to credit agencies past due payments
+- Report to credit agencies for payments that are past due

 - Seek repayment from defaulted loans